Ann Marie Buerkle Blog: That's Our Gal

 Republicans elected in traditionally blue districts like this one are feeling the tug between their need to attract Democrats again and the omnipresent threat of someone more to the right waiting in the primary wings.

-Tea Party activist from Moline.
+“We supported him,” said John Blair, a Tea Party activist from Moline.
 “We watch these guys, we monitor them, and if they don’t fulfill what they said they’re going to do, well ... .”

 The pressure is only going to build as Congress returns this week facing polarizing spending battles and the possibility of a government shutdown.
 Every vote by the new crop of lawmakers is watched by both ends of the political spectrum.